devskilltree/basic-connect-dapp/README.md

 # Basic Connect dApp

-A collection of dApps that demos how to connect to the Ethereum network
+A collection of dApps that demos how to connect to the Ethereum network.

+## Ethers.js

+This example uses ethers.js library to connect the front end with the smart contract.

+"The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem." from [official ethers.js project documentation](https://docs.ethers.io/v5/).

+Learn about provider,signer and contract in [ethers.js common terminology](https://docs.ethers.io/v5/getting-started/).

 ## How to start developing?